13 Driving Range Tips for Beginners

 Be Confident When You Set Out to the Practice Facility

-Before you even get to the range, you should have an idea what you want to do.
+Before you even get to the range, you should have an idea of what you want to achieve in your golf practice.

 I would suggest that you develop a routine and follow it as closely as possible.